little-eyes/little-eyes.github.io/_posts/2013-11-07-The-First-Explore-of-Ceph.md

 tags: big data, object storage, distributed system
 ---

-> What if we do not use HDFS...
+> What if we do not use HDFS ...

 Recently I was working on a data placement project related to high performance computer.
 How to effectively maintain the data object among the devices become a very challenge problem in the HPC's big data storage.
 Then I have a chance to look at an alternative file system or object store [Ceph][1].